Laittea/CaseManagement/README.md

 # Case Management System

 ## Project Overview
 This project provides a backend API for a Case Management System that allows social workers to manage client information and predict client success rates based on various interventions.

 ### User Story

-As a user of the backend API's, I want to call API's that can retrieve, update, and delete information of clients who have already registered with the CaseManagment service so that I more efficiently help previous clients make better decisions on how to be gainfully employed.
+As a user of the backend API's, I want to call API's that can retrieve, update, and delete information of clients who have already registered with the CaseManagement service so that I more efficiently help previous clients make better decisions on how to be gainfully employed.

 ### Features
 - REST API endpoints for client information management
 - Machine learning model for predicting client success rates
 - Authentication and authorization system